 15. Hampi: Divine Architecture And Heritage

-Hampi, located 350 km from Bangalore, was once the centre of the Vijayanagar Empire.
+Located 350 km from Bangalore, Hampi was once the centre of the Vijayanagar Empire.
 Its many ancient monuments, including the massive Virupaksha Temple, are UNESCO World Heritage Sites.
-Visit the Hampi Bazaar and explore the ruins of this once great city set along the banks of Tungabhadra River.
+Visit the Hampi Bazaar and explore the ruins of this once-great city set along the banks of the Tungabhadra River.
 Time taken from Bangalore to Hampi comes around seven hours by road.

 Distance from Bangalore: 350 km

 At Jog Falls, four different cascades of water from the Sharavathi River (Raja, Rani, Rover, and Rocket) thunder down from a height of over 830 feet.
 Together, they are the second-highest waterfalls in India.
 One of the best places to visit near Bangalore, the waterfalls are located in the Shimoga District and are a popular tourist destination.
 It’s a great destination for a long drive from Bangalore.

 Distance from Bangalore: 408 km

 Read More: A complete guide to Jog falls